10up/vagrant-ghost/README.md

 This ip and the hostname will be used for the entry in the /etc/hosts file.

 ##  Changelog

+### 0.1.1
+* Update the CLI to a "primary" command
+* Make sure help doesn't try to fire a host update

 ### 0.1.0
 * Initial release